zowe/docs-site/docs/extend/extend-apiml/draft-api-mediation-spring-enablers.md

 ## Registering your service with API ML

-Onboarding a REST services with API ML means to register the service with API ML Discovery service.
+Onboarding a REST service with API ML means registering the service with the API ML Discovery service.
 The registration is triggered automatically by Spring after the service application context is fully initialized by firing a `ContextRefreshed` event.

 To register your REST service with API ML using a Spring Boot Enabler, annotate your application `main` class with `@EnableApiDiscovery`.

 ## Unregister your service with API ML

 Unregistering a service onboarded with API ML is done automatically at the end of the service application shutdown process in which Spring fires a `ContextClosed` event.
-The Spring onboarding enabler is listening to this event and is issuing `unregister` REST call to API ML Discovery service.
+The Spring onboarding enabler listens for this event and issues an `unregister` REST call to the API ML Discovery service.

 ## Adding API documentation

 Use the following procedure to add Swagger API documentation to your project.

-To enable Swagger API documentation for your API
 **Follow these steps:**

 1. Add a Springfox Swagger dependency.